nada-attia/dama/INSTALL.md

 opam install graphics camlimages
 ```

+You might get an error saying that you need pkg-config.
+In that case, you should run

+`sudo chown -R $(whoami) /usr/local/lib/pkgconfig /usr/local/share/info`

-To install lablgtk, graphics and camlimages on Windows:
+#### To install lablgtk, graphics and camlimages on Windows:

 - Create a new switch using the instructions on the [3110 Canvas site](https://canvas.cornell.edu/courses/25259/pages/create-an-opam-switch)
 - When you reach the `opam install...` part of the instructions, replace that command with